oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 7. Take the time to understand what the code you are changing is doing.
 Sometimes we see PRs for changes that don't do anything useful or that don't make sense given the context of the code.
 These won't get merged.

 8. If you are making a contribution which involves changing some user interface or introducing a new feature, it is good to start with a design doc to avoid wasting efforts later.
 Follow our [[guide for writing design docs|Writing-design-docs]].

+9. You will almost certainly run into bugs where you aren't sure what the cause is.
+This is normal!
+Our [[debugging guides|Debugging]] will help you investigate the problem.

 ## Notes